Russell-S-Harper/FLT/README.md

 You can review `«flt-repo»/flt/eg/averages-flt.c` (code will be at the end) and you will see it has no floating point code – all converted to FLT.

 For the `cc65` suite, you will probably want to do something like this.
-Assumes the `«flt-repo»/flt/flt-*.c` files have been compiled to `«flt-repo»/flt/flt.lib`, and the paths of `cc65`, `ca65`, and `ld65` are in `$PATH`.
+Assumes the `«flt-repo»/flt/flt-*.c` files have been compiled to `«flt-repo»/flt/flt-«target».lib`, and the paths of `cc65`, `ca65`, and `ld65` are in `$PATH`.

 ```
 	cd «flt-repo»/flt
 	php flt.php -i eg/averages.c -o eg/averages-flt.c -x '-I «cc65-repo»/cc65/include'
 	cc65 -t «target» eg/averages-flt.c
 	ca65 -t «target» eg/averages-flt.s
-	ld65 -o eg/averages -t «target» eg/averages-flt.o flt.lib -L «cc65-repo»/cc65/lib «target».lib
+	ld65 -o eg/averages -t «target» eg/averages-flt.o flt-«target».lib -L «cc65-repo»/cc65/lib «target».lib
 ```

 Another interesting example is `«flt-repo»/flt/eg/paranoia.c` adapted by [Sumner & Gay](https://people.math.sc.edu/Burkardt/c_src/paranoia/paranoia.html).
 Building and running this will give you an idea of any remaining defects or flaws in FLT and help you decide whether you want to use it.